A Fourteenth-Century Plague Treatise, Part 1

 [Image above: plague victims buried in Tournai, from the Annals of Gilles de Muisit (c.
 1349)]

 The short piece that I translate below was one of the most popular plague treatises circulated in medieval Europe after the outbreak of the Black Death in 1347-1349.
 It exists in at least couple different versions and three languages (English, French, and Latin).
-The various versions identify the author as “John of Burgundy” (aka John of Bordeaux, John de la Barbe, and John Mandeville), which is about all we know about him, unfortunately.
+The various versions identify the author as “John of Burgundy” (aka John of Bordeaux, John de la Barbe, and John Mandeville), which is about all we know of him, unfortunately.
 John of Burgundy’s treatise served as a foundation for similar medical texts in the early modern period.1

 Because John of Burgundy’s text was so widespread in the medieval manuscript tradition, other editions and translations have been printed.
 The following text seems to be an abridged translation of Burgundy’s text, very similar to one that appears in the fifteenth-century Thornton Manuscript.2 I discovered the text printed here while browsing through a digitized miscellany in Harvard Library’s collections identified as Collectanea medica and dated to ca. 1450 (browse it online here; the text in question starts at seq.
 89 (f.
 43r.)).3 (For readers who aren’t medievalists, notes like f.
 43r refer to the folio number in the manuscript — rather like a page number in a modern text, with r and v indicating recto/verso, or the front/back of a leaf.)